 - Rapsodo MLM2PRO: 3

-At this level, none of these devices are trying to wow you with luxury packaging.
-What you get is clean, functional, and professional, with just enough polish to give you confidence right out of the box.
+None of these devices are trying to wow you with luxury packaging.
+What you get is clean, functional, and professional.
+The packaging for each one is solid and well-designed.

 The FlightScope models feel slightly more “serious” to me.
-The Rapsodo leans more consumer-friendly, but the hardware still feels solid and thoughtfully designed.
+The Rapsodo leans more consumer-friendly, but the hardware still feels substantial and high-quality.

 Bottom line: All three are presented well, have nice carrying cases, and give you the sense you’ve bought a quality piece of equipment.